Lucarda/pdvst3/README.md

 Names should change in the future.

-Note: for most VST hosts, parameters for VST instruments are recorded as sysex data, so be sure to disable any MIDI message filtering in the VST host.

 ## current features

 * Multichannel audio in/out support
 * Midi in out support
 * Play head information support (see examples)
-* Save chunk data to host DAW

 ![vst logo](VST_Compatible_Logo_Steinberg_with_TM.png)